mattermost/docs/source/deploy/mattermost-changelog.md

  - The tooltip on the announcement bar in the **System Console** is now widened.
  - Improved the error message when trying to activate a plugin in an unsupported environment.
  - Added a file storage permission check to the workspace health dashboard.
- - Performed a cleanup in preparation for adding support for multi-word mentions.
+ - Performed a cleanup in preparation for adding support for multi-word keywords that trigger notification.
  - Added a warning log message when the app runs as root.
  - Removed all uses of ``ExperimentalTimezone`` in webapp.
  - Added support for previewing WebVTT attachments.